Mal Evans: Early life

-Malcolm Frederick Evans was born in Liverpool to Frederick and Joan Evans and grew up in Waldgrave Road, Wavertree, Liverpool, and had a sister Pam.
+Malcolm Frederick Evans was born in Liverpool to Frederick and Joan Evans and grew up in Waldgrave Road, Wavertree, Liverpool, along with his three sisters Pam, June and Barbara.
 He could also play the banjo.
-Other details of Evans' early life are unknown, apart from his birth date.
-No book has been written about him, although he wrote his memoirs, Living The Beatles' Legend, from which extracts were released on 20 March 2005.

 What is known about him starts in 1961, when Evans married a Liverpool girl, Lily, after meeting her at a funfair in New Brighton opposite Liverpool on the Wirral.
 Their first child, Gary, was born in the same year.
 Their daughter, Julie, was born five years later in 1966.

 The Beatles were the resident group at Liverpool's Cavern Club when Evans first heard them perform during his lunch break.
 He was then living in Hillside Road, Allerton and working as a telephone engineer for the Post Office.
 He became a committed fan, even though his musical hero at the time was Elvis Presley.

 He first befriended George Harrison, who put forward Evans' name to the Cavern Club's manager, Ray McFall, when he needed a doorman.
 The 27-year-old Evans was accepted, even though he wore thick-framed glasses, but mainly because of his burly 6 ft 6 in frame, which was an asset when holding back unruly fans at the Cavern's door.
 He was later nicknamed the "Gentle Giant" and "Big Mal".
 In 1962, Evans wrote that it was "a wonderful year", as he had Lily (his wife), his son Gary, a house, a car, and he was working at the Cavern Club, which he wrote into a 1963 Post Office Engineering Union diary, which also had information concerning Ohm's law and Post Office pay rates.